 Curriculum Vitae for Richard Drake

 He has published more than ninety book reviews.
-They have appeared in The Journal of Modern History, The Catholic Historical Review, The American Historical Review, Terrorism and Political Violence, History of Education Quarterly, Labor History, Journal of Modern Italian Studies, Italica, The European Legacy, The Journal of Cold War Studies, The Canadian Journal of History, The Political Science Quarterly, The International Journal of Intelligence and Counterintelligence, TDR, Mondo Contemporaneo, and H-Italy.
+They have appeared in The Journal of Modern History, The Catholic Historical Review, The American Historical Review, Terrorism and Political Violence, History of Education Quarterly, Labor History, Journal of Modern Italian Studies, Italica, The European Legacy, The Journal of Cold War Studies, The Canadian Journal of History, The Political Science Quarterly, The International Journal of Intelligence and Counterintelligence, TDR (The Drama Review), Mondo Contemporaneo, H-Italy and Passport: The Society for Historians of American Foreign Relations Review.
 He has reviewed manuscripts for presses at Indiana University, Harvard University, the University of North Carolina, the University of California, Catholic University of America,Yale University, the University of Wisconsin, and the University of Nebraska as well as for numerous scholarly journals.
 He has presented papers at the Mershon Center of Ohio State University, the American Historical Association, the New England Historical Association, the Hoover Institution at Stanford University, the Center for European Studies at Harvard University, the American Catholic Historical Association, the Duquesne History Forum, the Department of State in Washington, D. C., the Council of European Studies in Washington, D. C., the Modern Language Association, the Davis Center at Princeton University, the Center for International Studies at Princeton University, the Seminar on Studies in Modern Italy at Columbia University, the International Society for the Study of European Ideas Conference at the University of Navarra in Spain, Oxford University’s Rothermere Center, Ruskin College (Oxford), and the University of Virginia.
 He has served on the Advisory Council for the Society for Italian Historical Studies, as its vice-president in 2009 to 2010, and as its president from 2011 to 2013.

 He worked as an on-screen expert and the chief historical consultant for two television documentaries: “Lucrezia Borgia” for Biography (first televised 3 April 1997) and “The Curse of the Borgias” for Ancient Mysteries (first televised 5 June 1997).
 Both programs have been rebroadcast on the History Channel numerous times.

 For the past thirty years, he has been the coordinator of the President’s Lecture Series at the University of Montana, under the auspices of which eight to ten speakers representing the full range of fields in the arts, sciences, and the humanities are invited to campus every year.
-In this series he is responsible for recruiting speakers, making arrangements for their visits, and developing themes for their lectures and seminars on campus.
-He served as the Faculty Evaluation Committee chairman for the History Department from1996 to 2004, a job that entailed assembling work-related information about his colleagues, and writing annual reports about them.
-His service to the campus and community includes numerous guest lectures, participation on panels, service committees, and op-ed pieces.
+In this series he is responsible for recruiting speakers, overseeing arrangements for their visits, and developing themes for their lectures and seminars on campus.
+He served as the Faculty Evaluation Committee chairman for the History Department from1996 to 2004, a job that entailed assembling work-related information about his colleagues and writing annual reports about them.
+He was the History Department chairman from January 2007 until August 2010.
+His service to the campus and community includes numerous guest lectures, participation on panels, and committees.
 Among his undergraduate courses are: the Western Civilization Survey: 1715-Present, the Great Historians: From the Ancient Greeks to the Present, Italy from Dante to Napoleon, Italy from Napoleon to the Present, Terrorism from the French Revolution to the Present, Nineteenth-Century European Cultural and Intellectual History, Twentieth-Century European Cultural and Intellectual History, and Contemporary Europe.
-He teaches three graduate-level courses: Modern Europe: The French Revolution to the Present, European Cultural and Intellectual History: Theory and Practice, and the American Empire.
+He has taught three graduate-level courses: Modern Europe: The French Revolution to the Present, European Cultural and Intellectual History: Theory and Practice, and the American Empire.
 He has taught four courses in UM’s MOLLI program for non-traditional students: The Soul of Europe Today, The American Empire, Critics of the American Empire, and The Great Political Traditions.
 He won the Burlington Northern Award for Teaching in 1989, and the graduating seniors of 1991 selected him as the Most Inspirational Teacher.
 In April 2009, he won the Tom Boone Town-Gown Award, which is given to faculty members who foster a deeper understanding between the University and Missoula.
 Among his other honors are the Aldo Moro Fellowship (summer 1972), a Fulbright Fellowship to Rome in 1972-1973, and an American Council of Learned Societies Fellowship in 1982-1983.
 In 2006, he began a three-year term of service on the Fulbright Fellowship screening committee for the Western Region; scheduling conflicts caused two interruptions in this term, which ended in 2011.
 He also has served on the screening committees for the National Endowment for the Humanities and the American Council of Learned Societies.
+He currently is serving on the Helen and Howard R. Marraro Prize Committee for the American Historical Association.
+He is an external reviewer on the examining committee for entry into the doctoral program in Political Science at l’Università degli Studi Roma Tre.
 At a ceremony in Helena on 24 February 2011, he received the Governor’s Humanities Medal, in recognition of his dedication to the humanistic tradition.
 In the spring of 2011, the Richard Drake writing awards were established at UM in recognition of the thirty years that he has spent in the classroom helping students to become better writers.

 Telephone: (406) 243-2981